 - 1 tsp tempeh starter

-- Prepare the beans or lentils as described above.
+- Prepare the beans or lentils as described in the section above.
+They need to be cooked until soft, but not mushy.

-- After cooking the lentils/beans, drain them, and allow to cool to just above room temperature.
-Toss 3-4 times during the cooling process so that they dry off as they cool.
+- After cooking the lentils/beans, drain them, and allow them to cool to just above room temperature.
+Toss 3-4 times during the cooling process so that they dry as they cool.

 - Mix in the vinegar, then sprinkle on your tempeh starter and mix well.

 - Check after 12 hours.
-At this point the mold will have started to grow and the tempeh will start generating its own heat.
+At this point the mold will have started to grow and the tempeh will begin to generate its own heat.
 Depending on what you are using for incubation, you may need to lower the temperature.
+(The fermentation box will automatically keep it at the right temperature, but if you’re using a dehydrator or heat pad, you will need to adjust).

 - The tempeh will be done sometime between 24 and 48 hours.
-It’s done when the mold has thickened the lentils/beans into a single dense mass.
-(There might be some grey or black mold too, but you want to stop incubation before there’s too much black mold.)
+It’s done when the mold has thickened the lentils/beans into a single dense patty.
+There might be some grey or black mold spores, but you want to stop incubation before there’s too a lot of spores.

-- Either eat the tempeh raw within 3 days or steam it to halt the fermentation.
+- Store the tempeh in the fridge to curb fermentation.
+Either eat it raw within 3 days or steam it to completely halt the fermentation.
+(See notes for details).

-- You can find tempeh spores online.
+- You can find tempeh spores online (affiliate link).
 If you plan on making lots of tempeh I recommend making your own tempeh starter.

 - Black and gray spots may appear on the tempeh.
 These are the mold spores, and they are completely edible.
 Delicious tempeh should smell nutty and mushroomy.
-It might have a hint of ammonia.
+It might have a hint of ammonia, but it should never smell bad.

-- Steam tempeh for 20 minutes to halt fermentation.
+- To completely hault the fermentation, steam tempeh for 20 minutes.
 Steamed tempeh will last for 1 week in the fridge or 3 months in the freezer.